Suvidriel/VRoidHairMerger/README.md

 VRoidHairMerger takes source hair preset and adds it to the destination preset.
 This allows easy addition of hair assets like ears, hair accessories etc to existing characters.

+This application only works with VRoid Studio 0.14 or older

 ## Usage
 Requires .NET 4.7.2